Senate GOP blocks domestic terrorism bill, gun policy debate

 The proposal would stop short of creating new federal statutes needed to prosecute domestic terrorism in the same way the U.S. prosecutes attacks inspired by foreign groups.
 It would not create new criminal offenses or new lists of designated domestic terrorist groups.
 And it would also not give law enforcement additional investigative powers.

-But supporters say it would be an important toward helping the government broadly assess, for the first time, the volume of domestic terrorist attacks and threats in the U.S.
+But supporters say it would be important toward helping the government broadly assess, for the first time, the volume of domestic terrorist attacks and threats in the U.S.

 “This alone is not going to do much to actually directly combat the threat of domestic terrorism but to me, this is like step one,” said Mary McCord, who served as a senior Justice Department national security official in the Obama administration and into the early Trump era.

-Associated Press writers Lisa Mascaro and Mary Clare Jalonick contributed to this report.
+Associated Press writers Alan Fram and Mary Clare Jalonick contributed to this report.

 More on the school shooting in Uvalde, Texas: https://apnews.com/hub/school-shootings

-Note: This story has been corrected to show that Sen. Collins’ vote was incorrectly announced in the Senate chamber as a yes vote.
-All Republicans voted against the measure.